 Some State Universities are Cheaper than Others

 Of course, as my long time blog readers will know, college tuition is a lot like airline prices, hardly anyone pays full price.
 Therefore, you need to consider average net price to get a better idea of what families are paying.
-The 50-50 public university with the lowest average net price is the University of Washington-Tacoma Campus which had an average net price of $9,410.
+The 50-50 public university with the lowest average net price is the University of Washington-Tacoma Campus which had an average net price of $8,539.
 The highest was Pennsylvania State University with an average net price of $25,055.
-We’re still talking about schools in certain states costing twice as much as those in others.
+We’re still talking about schools in certain states costing almost three times as much as those in others.

 Differences within the State

 There can be pretty big differences within the state as well.
-In Pennsylvania, there is almost a $12,000 difference between the lowest and highest average net price among 50-50 public universities.
-Arizona, Virginia, New Hampshire, Washington, and New Jersey had differences of over $7,000.
+In Pennsylvania, there is almost an $12,000 difference between the lowest and highest average net price among 50-50 public universities.
+Virginia, Arizona, New Hampshire, and New Jersey all had differences of over $7,000.

 Be sure to keep in mind that I’m talking about 50-50 schools.
-This means that in 14 states there is actually only one public university that meets the qualification so there aren’t any differences to considered.
-However among the 12 states that have 5 or more such public universities, 5 states, South Carolina, California, Wisconsin, New York, and Ohio, had a difference of less than $5,000 between the lowest and highest average net price.
-In South Carolina, the difference was only $3,211.
+This means that in 15 states there is actually only one public university that meets the qualification so there aren’t any differences to considered.
+However among the 12 states that have 5 or more such public universities, 6 states, Ohio, New York, California, Wisconsin, South Carolina, and Washington, had a difference of less than $5,000 between the lowest and highest average net price.
+In Washington, the difference was only $401.